ArneBachmann/configr/README.rst

 Synopsis
 --------

-This small utility library helps managing global or per-user configuration for your Python apps.
+This little utility library helps managing global or per-user configuration for your Python apps and therefore simplifies the common problem of configuration/settings/preset handling.

-Installation through ``pip`` will install the ``appdirs`` package as a dependency, but the code may be used without any external dependencies as well.
+An installation through the ``pip`` command will also install the ``appdirs`` package as a dependency, but the code can be used without it as well.

 Code Example